-When Cassaundra Huskey moved to Bloomington in 2005, she says she felt at home for the first time.
-In 2018, Cassaundra brought her diverse network of business relationships and a broad skill set, cultivated in sales and real estate valuation, to Bloom.
+Cassaundra began working at Bloom in 2018 as associate publisher, and in 2023 was promoted to Executive Publisher.
+When she moved to Bloomington in 2005, she says she felt at home for the first time.
+Cassaundra brought her diverse network of business relationships and a broad skill set, cultivated in sales and real estate valuation, to Bloom.

 An active community member, Cassaundra is an avid trail runner, a member of the Bloomington Board of Zoning Appeals, a member and past president of Bloomington Sunrise Rotary Club, and a connoisseur of craft brews.

 Cochran joined the Bloom team in 2022 as part-time office manager, and after taking an increased interest in the advertorial and business side of Bloom—helping Executive Publisher Cassaundra Huskey with several responsibilities—was promoted a year later to assistant publisher.
 Cochran says that some of her favorite things about working at Bloom are learning about Bloomington and seeking out the amazing things that happen here.

 Cochran has lived in Bloomington since 2013, and is involved in the circus community here.
 She is a member of The Hudsucker Posse and participates in FlowMotion events, as well as a variety of other performances and parades.
 Her other interests include attending festivals, camping, hiking, reading, doing and teaching yoga, and Taylor Swift.

 812-323-8959, ext.
 0